-• Quell, our over-the-counter (OTC) wearable device for pain relief, was unveiled at the January 2015 Consumer Electronics Show (CES).
+• Quell, our over-the-counter (OTC) wearable device for pain relief, was unveiled at the January 2015 Consumer Electronics

+Show (CES).
 Quell utilizes OptiTherapyTM, our proprietary non-invasive neuro-stimulation technology to provide relief from chronic intractable pain, particularly nerve pain due to diabetes and lower back problems.
 This advanced wearable device is lightweight and can be worn during the day while active, and at night while sleeping.
 It has been cleared by the FDA for treatment of chronic intractable pain without a doctor's prescription.
 Users of the device will also have the option of using their smartphones to automatically track and personalize their pain therapy.
 Response to Quell at CES and from independent market studies has been positive.
-We hope to make Quell commercially available in the United States during the second quarter of 2015.
+We began making shipments to physicians and thought leaders in chronic pain in May 2015 and anticipate making Quell commercially available in the United States in June 2015.
 Our commercial launch plan involves two distribution channels: a professional channel using a direct sales force to target podiatrists, pain physicians, primary care physicians, and chiropractors who would resell the product, and a direct-to-consumer channel using online marketing and lead generation.
 During 2016 we plan to evaluate additional U.S. retail distribution opportunities.
 We believe there are significant opportunities to market Quell outside of the United States, particularly in Western Europe, Japan and China; however, we do not intend to approach those markets until we have established a solid presence in the United States.